 The Department of Biology covers the spectrum of biological organization from the molecular world to the ecosystems all around us.
-The department offers degrees in Biology (undergraduate degree in biology and graduate degree in biology), Molecular Biology (undergraduate degree in molecular biology and graduate degree in molecular biology) and Biology with a concentration in Environmental Science or in Education for undergraduates and a concentration in Ecology and Evolution, Physiology, or Pedagogy for graduates.
-The campus community have access to condensed course options that fulfill general education requirements.
-Beyond the Department offerings, we maintain significant roles in the interdisciplinary BS in Science Informatics, BS/MS in Marine Biology and Coastal Sciences and PhD in Environmental Management.
-Externally, we participate with other institutions in articulated medicine, dentistry, pharmacy, physical therapy, physician assistant, nursing, and optometry.
+Degrees in Biology (undergraduate degree in biology and graduate degree in biology), Molecular Biology (undergraduate degree in molecular biology and graduate degree in molecular biology) are offered.
+Biology majors may also add concentrations in Environmental Science or in Education for undergraduates and in Ecology and Evolution or Physiology for graduates.
+The interdisciplinary BS and MS in Marine Biology and Coastal Sciences programs are also housed in the department.
+Beyond the Department offerings, we maintain significant roles in and PhD in Environmental Science and Management.
+Externally, we participate with other institutions in articulated dentistry, pharmacy, and optometry.

 Experiences are memorable, which is why hands-on research training is a cornerstone of our programs and courses.
-Paired with ever-evolving material, all the work assigned emphasize the integrative nature of biological studies and combine to develop the practical and intellectual skills required to succeed in rewarding careers imperative to our local and global communities.
+The coursework is based on ever-evolving material emphasizing the integrative nature of biological studies.
+This approach develops the practical and intellectual skills required to succeed in careers imperative to our local and global communities.

-Our faculty promote educational equity and academic excellence interacting closely with students in the classroom, in the laboratory, and in the field.
+Our faculty promote educational equity and academic excellence.
+They interact closely with our students in the classroom, in the laboratory and in the field.

 Hoboken cleanup spells the end of abandoned boatsDr.
 Paul Bologna, Professor, Biology, speaks with Ted Goldberg from NJ Spotlight News regarding boat debrisMonday May 16, 2022